-A laser printer works well for simple images, charts, school projects, flyers, and graphics with solid colors.
+Laser printers work best for simple images, charts, school projects, flyers, and graphics with solid colours.
 If you use the right paper type, such as laser-safe photo paper, and correct settings, the print quality can look clean and sharp.
-Color laser printer output is also good for office printer uses where speed matters more than perfect color detail.
+They’re also great for office use, where speed matters more than perfect colour detail.

 How Laser Printers Print Photos (Simple, Non-Technical Explanation)